-Please note, pupils already attending our nursery will not transfer automatically into the main school.
+Please note, pupils already attending our pre-school will not transfer automatically into the main school.
 A separate application must be made for a place in reception.

-All parents are advised to read the Local Authority booklet for parents on primary admissions before submitting an application.
+All parents are advised to read the LA booklet for parents on primary admissions before submitting an application.
 Parents wishing to visit the school prior to submitting an application are welcome to do so.
-We encourage parents to attend one of the group open evenings or afternoon sessions Please note that visits are not interviews and do not affect any decision regarding the availability of a place.
-Please contact the school to find out dates and make arrangements.
+We encourage parents to attend one of the group open evening or afternoon sessions Please note that visits are not interviews and do not affect any decision regarding the availability of a place.
+Please contact the school to find out dates and make arrangements

-5. Requests for admission outside the normal age group
+5. Requests for Accelerating or Deferring your child's place outside the normal age group